Elections in Tanzania: Presidential

+National Assembly

 The National Assembly

 The National Assembly, or Bunge la Jamhuri ya Muungano, has 323 members: 232 members elected for a five-year term in single-seat constituencies and 75 seats allocated to women who are elected by the political parties that are represented in the National Assembly.
 This depends on the majority of elected members from each political party, including the elected members from Zanzibar specific for the United Republic of Tanzania.
 The President appoints ministers of government from among members of the National Assembly.
 The Attorney General is automatically entitled to be part of the Parliament.
 The Prime Minister, appointed by the President from among members of the National Assembly, is the principal officer of the government business in the National Assembly.